Everyday practices in agile, Scrum, XP, Kanban, and continuous delivery

 - Project managers who would like to find out how their role changes completely in agile and flow-based approaches

-- IT professionals who want to understand how agile will influence the the ways they collaborate in teams, and are investigating DevOps
+- IT professionals who want to understand how agile will influence the ways they collaborate in teams and are investigating DevOps

 - Business analysts, functional analysts, developers and for sure testers who want to understand if and how their design techniques fit in agile, and how their roles change